 This inverter-powered MIG welder is powered by 115 volts, so it plugs into any standard outlet and has an output range of 30 to 140 DC.
 Even at 140 amps, this welder maintains strong, consistent power output for a nice steady weld.

 It has a Duty cycle of 30% at 90 amps.
 That is a pretty good little power package for a light-duty wire-welding machine and certainly beats out some pricier options.

-Some MIG welding machines are not really able to weld thicker or tougher materials.
+Some MIG welding machines are able to weld thicker or tougher materials but some are not.

 This machine can weld mild steel or stainless steel up to 3/8 inch thickness, and aluminum up to 3/16 inch thickness.